thejohnhoffer/minerva-metadata-template/README.md

 ## Using meta.py

-This script and example `inputs` embeded metadata for the following paper:
+This script and example `inputs` have embeded metadata for the following paper:

 ```
 Gray GK, Li CM-C, Rosenbluth JM, et al.,  Developmental Cell, 2022.
 DOI: 10.1016/j.devcel.2022.05.003.